plkemp/syslib_2023/README.md

 It you decide to take this course or try this project on your own, I highly recommend

-- updating you GitHub journal regularly and,
+- updating your GitHub journal regularly and,

-- keeping a journal on your desktop
+- keeping a journal on your desktop just in case you have to rebuild your server.
+One of my favorite applications for coding and saving notes is Notepad++   I like Notepad++ for working with code because your lines are number and your can open multiple text files simultaneously.

-just in case you have to rebuild your server.
-One of my favorite applications for coding and saving notes is Notepad++
+- bookmarking the documentation sites for Google Cloud, Apache, Ubuntu and mySQL.

-## Confiuring a VM
+## Configuring a VM

 There's an option for creating a free or relatively inexpensive VM on Google Cloud.